 Ureteropelvic Junction (UPJ) Obstruction is an obstruction of the ureter at the junction where it attaches to the kidney, see the below image.
-Many times due to the narrowing, the kidney becomes “swollen.”
+Many times due to the narrowing, the kidney becomes swelled.

 A common term used to describe this swollen kidney is hydronephrosis.
 There are multiple causes.
 Some patients have this from birth.
-Sometimes it can be caused from physiologic changes from kidney stones, infections or disorders that cause inflammation.
+Sometimes it can be caused from kidney stones, infections or disorders that cause inflammation.

-Open Pyeloplasty is a surgical treatment for UPJ obstruction that is performed through an incision in the flank.
-Once the kidney and blocked ureter are identified, the blocked part of the ureter is cut out.
-The remaining healthy ureter is reattached to the kidney.
+Open Pyeloplasty is a surgical treatment for UPJ obstruction that is performed through surgery.
+The blocked part of the ureter is removed, and the remaining healthy ureter is reattached to the kidney.

 A ureteral stent is placed to allow healing.
 The stent is left in place for up to four weeks.
 At that time, you will have a cystoscopy in the office, and the surgeon will remove the stent.
 This procedure is brief.
 Patients typically experience minimal discomfort.

 Robot-Assisted Laparoscopic Pyeloplasty is a treatment for a UPJ obstruction.
 Learn more about robot-assisted laparoscopic pyeloplasty.